CanadaInfo Navigator Bar

 The Court's headquarters are located in Ottawa.
 The Court maintains regional offices in Ontario, Quebec and British Columbia.
 For Income Tax appeals, the Court may now sit in roughly 40 locations.
 For Employment Insurance Appeals, the Court may sit in 80 locations across Canada.

-The Honourable Gerald Rip
+The Honourable Gabrielle St-Hilaire

 The Honourable